agileapps-dev-com/quick-starter/starter-templates/angular/README.md

 run `npm run build:theme` to generate the theme.css file from the theme.scss, available inside `~/src/assets/themes/default` directory.

 ## Build CUI template
 Run `npm run gen:tmpl` generates the cui template for packaging.
-It compiles the SCSS files used for theming, performs the producton build and generates the `templates-details.json`.
+It compiles the SCSS files used for theming, performs the production build and generates the `templates-details.json`.

-The generated CUI template artifacts will be available in the `./dist/app-template/` directory.
+The generated CUI template artefacts will be available in the `./dist/app-template/` directory.
 You will need to 'zip' this directory before uploading to agileapps platform.
 >Note: You might need to remove the *.scss and *.ico files present inside `./dist/app-template/` directory before zipping it, unless you have explicitly white-listed these file extensions in your AgileApps instance.
 Otherwise, your template installation would fail.

 ## Running unit tests